Research in the School of Education

 - Questions of Leadership: Science Leadership Centre, East of England.

-- Meanings of partnership in higher education publicity, policy & practice.
+- meanings of partnership in higher education publicity, policy and practice

 - UKIERI Project on Diversity, Isolation and Integration in Higher Education.

 - identifying the uniqueness of TRACKS, an early years autism centre